elkoni/Opi_Zero_3_I2S3_6.6/README.md

 Based on work from https://forum.armbian.com/topic/37718-sound-on-h616h618-socs/ and many trials and
 errors ( because i am altered kernel config too - not related to i2s ).
-Patch 004 is not needed for I2S output.
+Patch 004 is not related to I2S output.
 It adds usb0-host overlay, used to boot from USB storage device.